ritamdas2/smart-connected-systems/quest-4/report.md

 ## Summary

 Quest 4 required us to create multiple voting fobs using ESP32's that would communicate with each other via TX/RX communication and UDP.
 The voting fobs communicate with a leader fob through UDP.
 The leader collects fob ID's and their respective votes and sends it over UDP to the node server's socket.
-This information gets inserted into a levelDB along with a time stamp.
-The node server hosts the web client, which has an html display to visualize the database and keep a running count of RGB votes.
+This information gets inserted into a levelDB along with the key as the time stamp.
+The node server hosts the web client, which renders an html file to visualize the database and keep a running count of RGB votes.
 (Reference Diagram Below)

-# **\*\*\***BRIAN IS THIS^^^^^^ OKAY?????**\*\*\***
+#### NOTE

+We did not finish the front end part of this quest.
+Data is successfully recieved by the web page and it displays an incorrect count of the votes.
+In addition, the button to reset the vote is not functional, as well as the list of all entries in the database.

 ## Self-Assessment